Vaccination schedules

 From 28 weeks gestation | RSV | RSV (Abrysvo) | |

-1Take blood for HBsAg to exclude infection at 12 months 2Where the annual incidence of TB is ≥40/100 000 3Usually after the foetal abnormality scan |
+1Take blood for HBsAg to exclude infection at 12 months 2Where the annual incidence of TB is ≥40/100 000 3Usually after the foetal abnormality scan at 20 weeks, ideally before 32 weeks. |

 Hepatitis B vaccine for infants